Ruth Evon Benson-Idahosa

 Ruth Evon Benson-Idahosa is a Nigerian-American activist on human trafficking.
 Antony Blinken presented her with the United States Department of State's 2023 Anti-Human Trafficking Special Award.
+She is the founder of Pathfinders Justice Initiative (PJI), a non-profit organizations that partners with law enforcement and government bodies to combat sex trafficking, support the rehabilitation of survivors and advocate for legal reforms to address the causes of human trafficking.
+Ruth also launched the www.HERSAfrica.com, an online hub of resources for trafficking survivors.

 Benson-Idahosa holds a law degree and is admitted to the bar in the United States and the United Kingdom.